Keshav-1002/Interactive-Sorting-Algorithm-Visualizer/README.md

     Merge Sort
     Count Sort

+Algorithm Insights: Displays the time complexity of the selected sorting algorithm, offering deeper understanding into its efficiency.

 Real-time Visualization: See elements being compared and swapped dynamically.
 Bars representing data change color to highlight current operations, making complex steps easy to follow.

 Adjustable Playback Speed: Control the animation pace, allowing you to slow down complex parts for detailed understanding or speed through familiar sections.